frederic-perez/AmE-dictionary/data/idioms.md

 __fuck a duck__ _slang_ Exclaiming _fuck a duck_ conveys surprise, frustration, anger, or other such heightened emotions.
 Telling someone to _go fuck a duck_ is a more colorful way of telling them to go screw themselves.
 __full as a tick__ Having consumed large quantities of food or drink.
 A reference to a tick that is engorged with blood.
 __full of beans__ :two: To have a lot of energy.
+__full of hot air__ :dart: Full of lies, exaggerations, or nonsense. _Oh, you can’t believe a word that guy says—he’s full of hot air._
 __full of shit__ :two: _slang_ _rude_ Unreliable or ridiculous; saying unfounded, incorrect, or nonsensical things. _You can’t listen to Sean, he’s full of shit!
 He doesn’t know any more about robotics than we do.
 All these new touchy-feely parenting books are full of shit, if you ask me._
 __funny feeling__ An intuition or premonition about something; a sense of foreknowledge about a situation, condition, or set of circumstances.
 __gag me with a spoon__ An expression of disgust or annoyance.